savidhps/Clock/Readme.txt

-Simple clock web application of viewing time which contain a black background and a button to change the text color
+Simple clock web application of viewing time which contain a black background and a button to change the text colour